breakdowns/gxbm-blog/content/post/rclone/index.en.md

 +++

 ## Installing Rclone
 You must download and install [Termux](https://github.com/termux/termux-app/releases) App.
-After that run command `pkg install rclone` to install Rclone.
+After that run command `termux-setup-storage` and `pkg install rclone` to install Rclone.

 ## Generate `rclone.conf` file
 **NOTE:** Each Cloud may have a slightly different way of generating it, So please follow the instructions.